deevshah2302/AutoOCVMeasurement/README.md

 # Auto OC Voltage Measurement Script
 Semi-automated script for Open Circuit Voltage Measurements of Cells for UBC Solar's Battery Pack Cell Characterization
+Credits: Andrew Hanlon for his Impedance Measurement Script, Michael Lin for qualiy of life changes in this script.

 ## Equipment and Setup